cockroachdb/docs/v21.2/node-shutdown.md

 ### Remove a dead node

-If a node is offline for the duration set by `server.time_until_store_dead` (5 minutes by default), the cluster considers the node "dead" and starts to transfer its range replicas to other nodes.
+If a node is offline for the duration set by `server.time_until_store_dead` (5 minutes by default), the cluster considers the node "dead" and starts to rebalance its range replicas onto other nodes.

 However, if the dead node is restarted, the cluster will rebalance replicas and leases onto the node.
 To prevent the cluster from rebalancing data to a dead node that comes back online, do the following: